 Since scientists cannot go back in time to directly measure climatic variables, such as average temperature and precipitation, they must instead indirectly measure temperature.
 To do this, scientists rely on historical evidence of Earth’s past climate.

 Antarctic ice cores are a key example of such evidence for climate change.
 These ice cores are samples of polar ice obtained by means of drills that reach thousands of meters into ice sheets or high mountain glaciers.
 Viewing the ice cores is like traveling backwards through time; the deeper the sample, the earlier the time period.
 Trapped within the ice are air bubbles and other biological evidence that can reveal temperature and carbon dioxide data.
 Antarctic ice cores have been collected and analyzed to indirectly estimate the temperature of the Earth over the past 400,000 years (Figure 44.26a).
+The data represented in Figure 44.27 is an example of such analyses.
 The 0 °C on this graph refers to the long-term average.
 Temperatures that are greater than 0 °C exceed Earth’s long-term average temperature.
 Conversely, temperatures that are less than 0 °C are less than Earth’s average temperature.
 This figure shows that there have been periodic cycles of increasing and decreasing temperature.

 Before the late 1800s, the Earth has been as much as 9 °C cooler and about 3 °C warmer.
 Note that the graph in Figure 44.27b shows that the atmospheric concentration of carbon dioxide has also risen and fallen in periodic cycles.
 Also note the relationship between carbon dioxide concentration and temperature.
 Figure 44.27b shows that carbon dioxide levels in the atmosphere have historically cycled between 180 and 300 parts per million (ppm) by volume.